ibm-cloud-docs/vsrx/vsrx-basics.md

 To leave Configuration mode run the command `exit`.

-## Accessing the Device using the Juniper Web Management UI
+## Accessing the Device using the Juniper web management UI
 {: #accessing-the-device-using-the-juniper-web-management-ui}

 The Juniper web management GUI has been configured by default, with vSRX generated self-signed certificate.
 Only https is enabled on port 8443.
 You can access it at `https://gateway-ip:8443`.